 one in the same sector usually makes money whether the market moves up,

-short term trades such as buying January effect stocks or periodically
+as short term trading such as buying January effect stocks or

-Eight selected Investing themes follow.
-For more and updates, WSNW subscribers may
+Nine selected Investing themes follow.
+For more and updates, WSNW subscribers

 fall again, select Country I-Shares or Foreign Blue Chip